LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/dialogtemplates_1.png">

-There are two reasons for this:
+There are two reasons for this constraint:

 * It helps to ensure that all import requirements are met, as the import of a dialog template follows the requirements outlined in the dialog’s template definition.
 * It helps to prevent you from inadvertently importing the same dialog in different ways on different occasions.